Scientists have recently named a new species of human ancestor, Homo bodoensis.

-Scientists named a new species of human ancestor, Homo bodoensis, on Thursday.
-Dr Mirjana Roksandic, of the University of Winnipeg in Canada, led a team of researchers in reanalyzing fossils from Africa and Eurasia to precisely define the new species of ancestor.
+Dr. Mirjana Roksandic of the University of Winnipeg in Canada, led a team of researchers in reanalyzing fossils from Africa and Eurasia to precisely define the new species of ancestor.

-The team found that the species lived in the Middle Pleistocene, an era that took place 774,000-129,000 years ago.
-The Homo bodoensis is thought to be the most direct ancestor of humans, living in Africa and being succeeded by the Homo sapiens in the same continent and the Neanderthals in Europe.
+The team found that the species lived in the Middle Pleistocene, an era that took place 774,000 to 129,000 years ago.
+The Homo bodoensis is thought to be the most direct ancestor of humans, living in Africa and being succeeded by the Homo sapiens on the same continent and the Neanderthals in Europe.

 The name Homo bodoensis comes from a new analysis of already existing fossils found in Africa and Eurasia.
-Before the study, these fossils were attributed to multiple different species– Homo heidelbergensis or Homo rhodesiensis– both of which were ambiguously defined in the first place.
+Before the study, these fossils were attributed to multiple different species—that is, Homo heidelbergensis or Homo rhodesiensis, both of which were ambiguously defined in the first place.